cruzanmo/webpagetest/README.md

 ### Schedule Machine Wake Up
 - sudo pmset repeat wakeorpoweron MTWRFSU 09:05:00
 - pmset -g sched
-- you can also do this in system settings > energy saver > schedule
+- or you can do this in system settings > energy saver > schedule

 ### Add commands to launchd